-Best Cordless Drill For Your Money in 2014
+The 4 Best Cordless Drills For Your Money

-The following four cordless drill models span the range of most people’s needs, from small and light to big and tough.
-The best cordless drills sort themselves out by chuck size (the maximum diameter of a bit in the drill) and power: lightweight, 3/8-inch chuck, ½-inch chuck, and hammer drills.
+The top cordless drills sort themselves out by chuck size (the maximum diameter of a bit in the drill) and power into the following categories: lightweight, 3/8-inch chuck, 1/2-inch chuck, and hammer drills.

 Not every job requires a cordless drill so large you have to rest it on your shoulder.
-The Little Pink Drill is the best cordless drill designed for smaller hands and light duty.
-Its case may be powder-puff pink, but inside it is still a substantial 18-volt nickel-cadmium (Ni-Cad) battery-powered drill.
+The Original Pink Box Drill is the best cordless drill designed for smaller hands and light duty tasks.
+Its case may be powder-puff pink, but inside it is still a substantial 18-volt Lithium-ion battery-powered drill.

 This is not a drill meant for heavy, continuous use.
 It is marketed for women who want to fill out their home toolbox for this-and-that repairs, such as installing curtain rods, reattaching seat bottoms on chairs, or tightening pot handles in the kitchen.
 It can also work well for craft work.

-Weighing just a touch over three pounds, the Little Pink Drill has a one-year warranty, comes in a case with seven power screwdriver bits and seven drill bits, and two Ni-Cad batteries with a charger.
+Weighing just a touch over four pounds, the Original Pink Box drill has a one-year warranty, built-in LED light, a chuckless drill head with 22 torque settings, and a rechargeable battery with charger.

 Frankly, if a woman is serious about her woodcraft or home maintenance, she likely will not care what color the tool is as long as it feels comfortable and gets the job done.
-The Little Pink Drill is externally cute, but is the best cordless drill in this niche inside its pink body.
+This drill is not only externally cute, but is the best cordless drill in this niche inside its pink body.

-Men may consider buying the Little Pink Drill as a way to deter other workers from “borrowing” their tools at the jobsite.
-Suitable as a secondary drill, it can also serve as a go-to screw gun with its 16 torque settings and reversible screwdriver bit.
+Men may even consider buying the Original Pink Box Drill as a way to deter other workers from “borrowing” their tools at the jobsite.
+Suitable as a secondary drill, it can also serve as a go-to screw gun with its 22 torque settings.

 Most homeowners and woodworkers use a drill with a 3/8-inch chuck.
-The best cordless drill in this category: the Bosch PS31-2A.
+The best cordless drill in this category is the Bosch PS31.
 This is a 12-volt drill and driver that weighs only two pounds.
 Its seven-inch body length can get into tight spots easily.

 Over My Head

-The Bosch PS31-2A’s light weight and compact size make overhead work—such as in drop ceilings or attaching gutter screws on your home’s exterior–easy on your arms.
-The compact size helps make this the best cordless drill for getting into spaces between joists for installing electrical boxes, for example, or drilling holes for cabling.
+The Bosch PS31’s light weight and compact size make overhead work – such as in drop ceilings or attaching gutter screws on your home’s exterior – easy on your arms.
+The compact size helps make this the top cordless drill for getting into spaces between joists for installing electrical boxes, for example, or drilling holes for cabling.
 The bit and the drill will not add to more than 14 inches, giving you wiggle room.

-The Bosch PS31-2A also has an LED light to illuminate the exact spot you are drilling, 20+1 clutch settings for driving, comfortable locking clips, and a fuel gauge for the battery.
+The Bosch PS31 also has an LED light to illuminate the exact spot you are drilling, 20+1 clutch settings for driving, comfortable locking clips, and a fuel gauge for the battery.

-You get the L-BOXX, the drill/driver, two batteries, an L-BOXX, an L-BOXX-1A with a 13-piece accessory tray, and the battery charger.
+You get the L-BOXX, the drill/driver, two batteries, and a battery charger.

 - Offset drill chuck